-The rest of the paper is organized as follows: Section 2 provides a review of related work in path planning in complex and dynamic environments, including their assumptions and limitations.
-Section 3 describes our proposed method to estimate the intention and future position of target ships and plan the path with a probabilistic roadmap and risk-aware A\ algorithm to reduce the risk of encountering target ships.
-Section 4 shows the case study conducted on the real Automatic Identification Systems (AIS) data.
-In Section 5, a detailed discussion on the result of the case study is presented.
-The last section concludes and points out the limitation and future directions.
+The rest of the paper is organized as follows: Sec.
+2 provides a review of related work in path planning in complex and dynamic environments, including their assumptions and limitations.
+Section 3 describes our proposed method to estimate the intention and future position of target ships and plan the path with a probabilistic roadmap and risk-aware A algorithm to reduce the risk of encountering target ships.
+Section 4 shows the case study conducted on the real automatic identification systems (AIS) data.
+In Sec.
+5, a detailed discussion on the result of the case study is presented.
+The last section describes the conclusions and the limitation of this work and points out future research directions.